KaranNegi0102/TheGentsEdit/README.md

 ### 📦 State Management with Redux Toolkit
 - Centralized global state for authentication, cart, and wishlist.
 - Async thunks for smooth API integration.

-### 🎨 Responsive UI with Tailwind CSS
-- Fully responsive & modern design.
-- Styled with **Tailwind CSS** for a clean and adaptive layout.

 ---

 ## 🛠️ Tech Stack